North Garland High School: Academic programs

-North Garland's Mathematics, Science, and Technology (MST) Magnet Program was established at 1998.
-The program endorses a number of concentrations of study, including: Computer Science, Multimedia Applications, Telecommunications, Medical Academic Studies, Medical Technical Studies, Engineering, Comprehensive Science, and Interdisciplinary Studies.
-Students in the MST program concentrate on a particular area of study and by archiving requirements, the student can qualify for an endorsement on the subject of study.
+North Garland's Mathematics, Science, and Technology (MST) Magnet Program was established in 1998.
+The program endorses a number of concentrations of study, including computer science, multimedia applications, telecommunications, medical academic studies, medical technical studies, engineering, comprehensive science, and interdisciplinary studies.
+Students in the MST program concentrate on a particular area of study and by achieving requirements, the student can qualify for an endorsement on the subject of study.